mems/webpack-splitchunks-test/README.md

 ## Bundle One Css File

-It's expected, and the color is green
+It's expected, and the color is green, see the import order in `src/index.js`

 ## Split CSS Chunks (uncomment the comments in webpack.config.js)